Phirki: Plot

 On the other hand, Sudipa is shocked to meet Lokkhi, since she was the one who rescued her daughter on that day.
 But Moloy prevents her and accuses her of meeting his daughter's enemies.
 Sudipa tries to convince Moloy that Phirki is her daughter, but he refuses to believe.
 Meanwhile, Rudro starts hiding drugs inside Lokkhi's house.
 One day, at Dusshera, Rudro gets murdered by Vicky, another drug dealer, who was also Madhuja's stalker.
 Also on the other hand, Ronjini tries to kill Phirki, but realises her mistake after she rescues her son, and applogises to her.
 Lokkhi arrives at the drug factory to find Rudro lying dead.
 But however, the police suspects her of murdering him and drug dealing and thus arrests her.
 Bhaskar, agitated at Lokkhi's act, decides to sentence Lokkhi to death, but Phirki and Niladri tries to prove her innocence, but Bhaskar tries to prevent them from doing so.

 Sudipa meets Lokkhi in the jail, and she reveals that she is Phirki's real mother.
 She narrates her story, that Phirki is her and Suman's (Sudipa's first husband) daughter.
 But one day, Moloy conspired to separate them, as he had an interest on her.
 Also he instigated the villagers to kill baby Phirki.
 And later, he blackmailed her to marry him, in order to save her ailing father.
 Also, on the other hand, Phirki finds an anklet of Rosy and suspects her of murder, but it fails.
-However, one day at court, Muskaan, another transgender and Bhaskar's first child, gives statement in favour of Lokkhi and thus, proves her innocence.
+However, one day at court, Muskaan, another third gender and Bhaskar's first child, gives statement in favour of Lokkhi and thus, proves her innocence.
 Later, Lokkhi contests for elections and reveals that Rudro was the real drug dealer and Bhaskar knew it, which shocks Niladri and Phirki.
 At a picnic, Phirki learns about her mother, and thus, reconciles with Sudipa, and assures that she will find her father.
 Bhaskar, decides to reform his ways, and decides to bring her first child Muskaan, back.
 But however, the show ends with Muskaan killing Bhaskar, at the end.